jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## A Few Dollars to Buy the Internet Age

 Open-source lets Main Street make its own content, apps, and electronics.
-We can empower bakers and butchers over factory food.
+Let how early America fostered Main Street to work together.
+We can today empower bakers and butchers over factory food.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

 I mean, wouldn't having a few urban farms in your suburb make you feel [a little more food secure right now](https://www.youtube.com/user/urbanfarmercstone/featured)?

 Empowering frontline specialists will usher in the era of mass-collaboration.
-It's a happier, more productive life with fewer bullshit jobs and layers of micro-managers.
+It's a happier, more productive life with fewer bullshit jobs and fewer layers of micro-managers.

 The key to living in the era of mass-collaboration is for Main Street to start buying our content, apps, and electronics.
 As of now, it's rare for ordinary people to purchase apps on the iOS AppStore, Google PlayStore, and everywhere else on the internet.

-Thus, tech companies, even giants like Google and Facebook, have to earn their money by selling ads, or worse, our data.
+Thus, tech companies, even giants like Google and Facebook, have to earn their money by selling ads or by selling to Big Business or Big Government.

-Not paying for modern tools is ridiculous.
+Ordinary people not paying for modern tools is ridiculous.

 We give thousands every year to Industrial Age companies like insurance companies, banks, and universities.
 We can all afford to pay open-source tech companies a few dollars.
 A few bucks are all it takes to control our content, apps, and lives.

 Isn't that so funny?
 Open-source technology is so efficient, Main Street can become the player gods of the Internet Age, by paying a few dollars for our apps.

-We have to pony up, because, only when regular people are the source of income, do we get to make sure it solves our problems.
-Tax software, employment contracts, insurance claim systems... we're the ones paying the bills anyway, so why shouldn't we be in the driver's seat?
+We have to pony up, because, only when regular people are the source of income, do we get to make sure a product serves our interest.
+Tax software, employment contracts, insurance claim systems... we're the ones paying the bills anyway.
+Why shouldn't we own the software and hardware puts ourselves in the driver's seat?

-Only paying for the software and electronics directly, can we control the Internet Age levers of power.
+Simply put, the open-source community needs our money so they can make our Internet Age levers of power.

 Buying a lever of power for a few dollars is a major bargain.
 When the middle-class steps up, we'll finally tear down the gates of the Industrial Age, become player gods, and live in the era of mass-collaboration.